Notifications

 display it as a badge.
 You can get notification counts asynchronously by

-in your respective .h
+implementing the HelpshiftDelegate in your respective .h and .m

 files.
 Notifications are typically displayed as badges